 Prior to your procedure, your blood may be tested to determine how well your kidneys are functioning and whether your blood clots normally.

-This test will also help detect signs of increased intracranial pressure, such as hydrocephalus.
-You may also have a CT scan prior to the lumbar puncture to determine if there is abnormal swelling in and/or around your brain.
+This test will also help detect signs of increased intracranial pressure which should be detected prior to performing the lumbar puncture with computed tomography (CT) or magnetic resonance imaging (MRI).
+You may also have a CT scan prior to the lumbar puncture to determine if there is abnormal swelling in and/or around your brain called hydrocephalus.

 You should report to your doctor all medications that you are taking, including herbal supplements, and if you have any allergies, especially to local anesthetic medications or to general anesthesia.
 Your physician may advise you to stop taking aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) or a blood thinner for a specified period of time before your procedure.